Yoga-Syahputra/sendyakalaapp/README.md

 5. **Daily Reminder**
    - Allows users to set up notification times for daily reminders to open the app and engage with its features.

+6. **Reset Data**
+   - Enables users to reset their data in the settings.

 ## Installation

 1. Clone the repository: